donluca/PSClassic-Debian/README.md

 - Finally, one last note: the Playstation Classic has only one HDMI output which means that audio will come out of the HDMI connector in digital form.
 You can either connect your monitor's headphone/line output to the input of the monitor you're playing on (or your stereo system) or use an HDMI Audio extractor dongle which will let you grab analog audio from the HDMI connector and, from there, redirect it anywhere you want.
 Some more advanced TVs may also have internal audio routing; so, say you have the Playstation Classic on HDMI1 input and your main PC/MiSTer/whatever outputting on HDMI2, you may be able to route internally HDMI1 audio to HDMI2.
 As always, YMMV.

 ## Acknowledgments
-This whole thing has taken almost 1 year to come to this point and it wouldn't have been possible without the work of honeylab ( https://honeylab.hatenablog.jp ) and Project Eris ( https://modmyclassic.com/project-eris/ ) and the infinite patience of several members of the Project Eris Discord, especially notv37 and Compcom.
+This whole thing has taken almost 1 year to come to this point and it wouldn't have been possible without the work of honeylab ( https://honeylab.hatenablog.jp ) and Project Eris ( https://modmyclassic.com/project-eris/ ) and the infinite patience of several members of the Project Eris Discord, especially notv37, Compcom, Gorsonw and pon.
+Gorsonw managed to succeed in making the console framebuffer work (although it's a bit wonky and sometimes it kernel panics during boot), which is an impressive feat and something I've miserably failed at despite working on it for an entire month before calling it quits.
 The hack which this installer is based on is called lolhack and you can find it here: https://github.com/justMaku/gpghax